platformsh/template-builder/templates/jenkins/files/README.md

 ## Post-install

-1. After creating a Jenkins project, the post-installation setup wizard begins.
-2. When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.
-3. Browse to the Jenkins service link and wait until the Unlock Jenkins page appears.
-4. From the Jenkins console log output, copy the automatically-generated alphanumeric password
-5. (Execute: `platform ssh cat /app/.jenkins/secrets/initialAdminPassword` and copy the output)[https://docs.platform.sh/development/access-site.html#accessing-the-application-with-ssh]
-6. On the Unlock Jenkins page, paste this password into the Administrator password field and click Continue.
+After the deployment has finished, you will need to log into the Jenkins admin dashboard, where an administrator user has already been created (`admin`).
+To retrieve the initial password, you can use the CLI command `platform ssh -p PROJECT_ID cat /app/.jenkins/secrets/initialAdminPassword`.

 ## Customizations